Geborgen/nordic-souls/README.md

 Under the `OPTIONAL CONTENT` separator, you can enable and disable things to your liking.
 This includes a widescreen fix: If you use a widescreen monitor, enable this, and check the [Untarnished UI](https://www.nexusmods.com/skyrimspecialedition/mods/75188) mod page for additional instructions.

+You can also enable mods such as [NVIDIA Reflex Support](https://www.nexusmods.com/skyrimspecialedition/mods/74498) for more performance if you have an NVIDIA GPU and [Camera Noise](https://www.nexusmods.com/skyrimspecialedition/mods/77185) for a more lively camera.
+[Apothecary - Vanilla Potion Restore](https://www.nexusmods.com/skyrimspecialedition/mods/78230) is also under this category if you don't like it.

 **Other than this, modifying the list in any way will void all support.** I cannot guarantee that everything will work if you add or remove mods.

 ## Playing the List